GSoC ’23: Final Report on Joint Power and Rate Control in Userspace

 What’s Next?

-At the beginning of the GSoC ’23 coding period, I’ll start by modifying the Rateman package such that the rate statistics dictionary is properly structured to relay successes and attempts statistics per power level per rate.
+At the beginning of the GSoC ’23 coding period, I’ll start by modifying the WiFi-Manager package such that the rate statistics dictionary is properly structured to relay successes and attempts statistics per power level per rate.
 Consequently, I will modify the Py-Minstrel-HT to accommodate the change in the rate statistics structure.
 This would allow algorithms to better assess the performance of an MCS rate at different power levels.
 Furthermore, I will extend the rate setting and probing functions from Py-Minstrel-HT to enable power annotation for a desired rate.

 Initially, the power ceiling and fixed power modes will be implemented in order to make testing out the power tuning easier.
 For this, the Py-Minstrel-HT will also be extended to parse the power setting specified by the user in the rc_opts dictionary.
 If possible, the following questions could also be investigated before the implementation of the max throughput mode: